hpc2n/gpu-course/hands-ons/2.intermediate/1.sum/README.md

  1. Carefully read through the `sum.cu` file.
 Make sure that you have an idea of what each line of code does.

- 2. The program requires two argument.
+ 2. The program requires two arguments.
 Compile and run the program:

     ```
     $ nvcc -o sum sum.cu